 It is possible that a bruise forms after the blood sampling, it is a completely normal reaction.
 You do not have to worry.
 Applying pressure on the sting after the sampling reduces the risk of bruises.

 RELAXATION AFTER A BLOOD TEST

 If you are prone to reflex syncopes (pressure drops), we recommend to sit or lie down after the samples are taken.
 This makes you avoid drops and it accelerates recuperation.

-When you choose JMA Diagnostics, the results will be transmitted to you and your doctor in the following 24 to 48 hours for the vast majority of the tests.
+When you choose JMA Diagnostics, you get fast results that will be transmitted to you and your doctor in the following 24 to 48 hours for the vast majority of tests.
 Some specific tests require 6 open days, but they are rare.

-24 hours before the appointment, you need to avoid physical activity and stress.
+24 hours before the blood test appointment, you need to avoid intense physical activity and stress.
 Controlling your breathing can help manage stress before and during the appointment.
 Share your expectations and fear to the nurses, they will know how to reassure you.
-After the appointment, eat a little and drink a glass of water.
+After the blood test appointment, eat a bit and drink a glass of water.

-Our by appointment services improves the blood sampling experience because you know the exact hour when you need to start fasting.
-Be it in the comfort of your home, in our clinics or in the office, the JMA Diagnostics team makes sure to offer a professional service of quality, respectful towards the person.
+For blood tests either in the comfort of your home, in our clinics or in the office, the JMA Diagnostics team makes sure to offer a professional service, tailored to the patient's needs.

 For an appointment or more information, contact us!